MicrosoftDocs/cognitive-toolkit-docs/articles/Using-TensorBoard-for-Visualization.md

         label_var: reader_train.streams.labels
     }
 ```
-To serialize the image to tensorboard, users should fetch the image variable during training then call TensorBoardProgressWriter.write_image()
+To serialize the image to tensorboard, you should fetch the image variable during training then call TensorBoardProgressWriter.write_image()
 to display it.
-Users can fetch any intermedie variable as images, in the following example, the input_var has the images we want to serialize.
+You can fetch any intermedie variable as images, in the following example, the input_var has the images we want to serialize.
 ```python
     for epoch in range(max_epochs):
         sample_count = 0